Skip to main content

 Methodology

-Where the formulas come from
+Where the math comes from

 • Doses per week from the calendar (7 days divided by the chosen interval).